AndrewTweddle/CodingChallenge/readme.txt

         model_classifications/
                         - contains product records grouped by the classification pattern of the 'model' field,
                         - with a csv file per pattern
+        composite_classifications/
+                        - classification patterns, as above, but for the composite family + model

 -----------------
 Python scripts and folders: